Scouting Resources for Frontier Trails Youth & Leaders

 Camp James Ray (out of Council)

-Camp James Ray is a 540 acre camp on Lake Texoma that is out of Council.
+Camp James Ray is a 540 acre camp on Lake Texoma in the Circle Ten Council.

 Directions: Northeast of Denton.
 Enter “Camp James Ray, 2026 Mill Creek Rd, Pottsboro, TX 75076” into your map or GPS.